svenko99/alfred-shazam/README.md

 ## 🤔 Introduction

-- Easily identify songs using Shazam directly from Alfred with this workflow.
+- Easily identify music using Shazam directly from Alfred with this workflow.

 ## 🚀 Installation